 3.5.3 PORCHES AND DECKS.
 Porches and decks are to be clutter free, not used for storage, and should not detract from appearance standards.
 Store children’s toys, coolers, tires, pet items, etc. in garages, sheds or basements.
 Porches and decks must be broom clean: this includes removal of accumulated debris and trash, and sweeping of the area.
 Excessive accumulation of dirt, gummy materials, oil, and grease stains must be removed.

 3.5.4 SCREENS.
 Screens are required to remain in windows and to be in good condition.
 Screens can be brought in to the Self Help Center for repair by Tenant at no cost.
 Screens that are ripped or damaged and not repaired may be assessed fees.

 3.5.5 SIDING.
 House siding must be kept clean at all times.
 Do not allow children to bounce balls off siding or otherwise deface the side of the house.
 Do not allow pets to scratch, dirty, or otherwise deface the exterior of the unit.
 Do not allow pets to dig around the foundation.
-Tenants are not permitted to attach any item to the exterior of the home without an approved Self Help Work Request Liability form.
+Tenants are not permitted to attach any item to the exterior of the home without an approved Special Modification Request Form.
 Wind chimes, hanging plants, and flags in appropriate flag pole holders are permitted.